arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ### Testing Grafana

+Before we can visualize data in Grafana, we must add a data source; we will add the InfluxDB bucket we created before as a data source.
+Select the cog icon on the side menu and then click on "Data Sources":

+In the "Data Sources" page, select InfluxDB:

 ## Sending Data Using the MKR WiFi 1010 Board

 Now, it is time to test our entire data logging application.
 We will use an MKR WiFi 1010 board; this board will periodically send the value of a counter to the Grafana dashboard via the local MQTT broker deployed in the X8.